What is swarming? And how does it benefit your IT support?

 Lower staff turnover

-1. See swarming as a culture rather than as a structure
+Step 1: see swarming as a culture rather than structure

 Your existing employees will have to get used to a different way of working.
 Transitioning from a three-tiered system to swarming is a big shift for everyone.
 At first, your employees may struggle with greater autonomy.
 And that’s perfectly fine.
 You have to guide people to use their newfound freedom.
 Your employees have to learn to focus more on the customers, and less on “the rules.”

-2. Change the way you use your key metrics
+Step 2: change the way you use key metrics

 This doesn’t mean some of your more traditional metrics aren’t relevant anymore.
 Just don’t use them to check on your employees or to push them.
 Instead, employ these metrics to constantly improve your IT support with customer satisfaction in mind.
 Use the same metrics but focus on customer experience rather than employee efficiency.